-The Lawrenceville School takes a holistic approach to campus sustainability by focusing on land and water conservation, reducing energy use, and improved materials flows to promote ecological literacy and citizenship.
-The School grounds provide abundant educational opportunities for students and the local community that draw on the legacy of noted alumnus and ecologist Aldo Leopold (Class of 1905) and celebrated landscape architect and campus designer Frederick Law Olmsted.
-As a result, students add a new dimension to their lifelong learning journey, connect their efforts to the goals and needs of the broader community, and grow in their appreciation for the natural world.
+The School's grounds provide opportunities for students and local community members that draw on the legacy of noted alum and ecologist Aldo Leopold (class of 1905) and celebrated landscape architect and campus designer Frederick Law Olmsted.
+These opportunities add a new dimension to students' learning by developing their appreciation of the natural world and connecting their efforts to a broader community.

 Green Building and Carbon Emissions

 In an effort to reduce our dependence on fossil fuels, Lawrenceville addresses energy efficiency through green building techniques for current and recent construction projects.
 The school has five LEED (Leadership in Energy and Environmental Design) buildings: the Fathers Building, the math wing of the Kirby Math and Science Center, Carter House, the Al-Rashid Health and Wellness Center, and the Gruss Center for Art and Design.

 Plans are in place for a sixth LEED building with the Tsai Field House to be completed in 2024.
 The new building and surrounding parking area will include green features like geoexchange heating and cooling, waste heat recapture, permeable pavement, rain gardens, and bioswales.

 The campus heating system recaputres up to 90% of the steam used to heat buildings to in energy and water use.
 The Office of Environmental Sustainability also researches carbon reduction strategies, renewable energy credits, and carbon offsets.

 Recycling, Compost, and Waste Programs